Thomas Dyja

 Thomas Dyja is an American writer, living in New York City.
-He has written three novels, a biography of civil rights activist Walter Francis White and historical books on Chicago and New York City.
-Play For A Kingdom received the Casey Award and The Third Coast won the Chicago Tribune Heartland Prize for Nonfiction.
+He has written three novels, a biography of civil rights activist Walter Francis White, and historical books on Chicago and New York City.
+Play For A Kingdom received the Casey Award, and The Third Coast won the Chicago Tribune Heartland Prize for Nonfiction.

 Early life and education

 Dyja grew up in Belmont Cragin, Chicago and attended Gordon Technical High School.
 He moved to New York City to attend Columbia University, graduating in 1984.

 Writing

 Dyja's novel The Moon In Our Hands is based on the life of Walter Francis White.

-His history of New York City, New York, New York, New York: Four Decades of Success, Excess, and Transformation, covers the terms of five New York City mayors: Ed Koch (1978–1989), David Dinkins (1990–1993), Rudy Giuliani (1994–2001), Michael Bloomberg (2002–2013) and Bill de Blasio (2013–present).
+His history of New York City, New York, New York, New York: Four Decades of Success, Excess, and Transformation, covers the terms of five New York City mayors, including Ed Koch (1978–1989), David Dinkins (1990–1993), Rudy Giuliani (1994–2001), Michael Bloomberg (2002–2013), and Bill de Blasio (2014–2021).